-In October 2006, the Melody valve received the CE mark clearance in Europe.
-In the United States under the HDE, a special regulatory approval for treatments intended for fewer than 4,000 U.S. patients per year.
+In October 2006, the Melody valve became the first transcatheter valve to receive regulatory approval anywhere in the world, when it received the CE (Conformité Européenne) mark clearance in Europe.
+It is now approved for use in the United States under an HDE, a special regulatory approval for treatments intended for fewer than 4,000 U.S. patients per year.
 HDEs are granted for medical devices that have demonstrated reasonable safety and probable benefit, but not clinical effectiveness.

 For more information: www.medtronic.com